Jacob F. Schoellkopf Jr.: Personal life

 Schoellkopf was a member of the Buffalo Historical Society, of the National Geographical Society of Washington, D.C., and of the American Society for Political and Social Science.
 He was also a member of the Buffalo Club and the Country Club of Buffalo.
-He was a trustee of Buffalo General Hospital and the inaugural chair, from 1919-1922, of the Community Foundation Board (now the "Community Foundation for Greater Buffalo").
+He was a trustee of Buffalo General Hospital and the inaugural chair, from 1919 to 1922, of the Community Foundation Board (now the "Community Foundation for Greater Buffalo").